 Annual holidays entitlements

 The right to four weeks’ annual holidays per year applies to all types of employees.
-Fixed-term and casual employees may be paid their annual holiday entitlement on a holiday paid-as-you-earn basis.
+In limited circumstances some employees may be paid their annual holiday entitlement on a pay-as-you-go basis.

 Cashing-up annual holidays

 Employees can ask to cash-up up to one week of their four weeks’ minimum entitlement to annual holidays each year.